Rosario Salvatore Aitala

-Rosario Salvatore Aitala is an Italian judge and prosecutor specialising in criminal law.
+Rosario Salvatore Aitala is an Italian jurist specialising in criminal law.
 Aitala was elected as a judge of the International Criminal Court in 2017, for a mandate from 11 March 2018 to 10 March 2027.

 Youth and childhood

 Aitala was born in Catania in Italy on 24 September 1967.

 Early career

 Prior to becoming a judge, Aitala was a police officer.

 Judge and prosecutor

 Aitala has been a judge and a prosecutor in Milan, Trapani and Rome for three decades, specialising in criminal law cases involving the Mafia, terrorism, corruption and international crime including terrorism.

 International Criminal Court judge

-On 6 or 8 December 2017, Aitala was elected as a judge of the International Criminal Court (ICC), with 84 votes in favour by states party to the Rome Statute.
+On 6 December 2017, Aitala was elected as a judge of the International Criminal Court (ICC), with 84 votes in favour by states party to the Rome Statute.
 His term as an ICC judge is from 11 March 2018 to 10 March 2027.

-Aitala was a judge of Pre-trial Chamber II during 2018–2021.
+He was a judge of Pre-Trial Chamber II from 2018 and was elected as its presiding judge from 2021.
+In March 2023, Russia initiated a criminal investigation against Aitala, Tomoko Akane and Sergio Gerardo Ugalde Godinez in response of an arrest warrant against its president Vladimir Putin for the unlawful deportations of Ukrainian children to Russia during the Russian-Ukrainian war.